NET WORTH: $1.78 billion

 FUNDING AREAS: Health, Education & Youth, New York City Community

-NYC COMMUNITY : The Grays have directed funds to places like Mayor's Fund to Advance New York City, and Robin Hood Foundation.
-The couple has given assorted sums to various Jewish outfits including the Center for Jewish History and JCC Manhattan.
-Money has also gone to the Police Athletic League, the United Way of New York, and Big Brothers and Big Sisters of New York City.
+NYC COMMUNITY: Support have gone to Mayor's Fund to Advance New York City, and Robin Hood Foundation.
+The couple has given assorted sums to Jewish outfits including the Center for Jewish History and JCC Manhattan.
+Money has gone to the Police Athletic League, the United Way of New York, and Big Brothers and Big Sisters of New York City.

-The Gray Foundation does not provide a clear avenue for getting in touch with the couple, but below is an address
+The Gray Foundation does not provide a clear avenue of contact, but below is an address:

 Saratoga Springs, NY 12866